 Tense shoulders is a common problem.
 It can significantly impact on quality of life, causing discomfort, restricted mobility, headaches and increased chance of injury.
-Massage for tense shoulders can be effective in addressing both the causes and symptoms of the problem.
+The two main cause of shoulder tension are desk/screen work and stress, but there are various other possible causes too (see below).
+Massage for tense shoulders loosens up existing restrictions as well as promoting relaxation and stress reduction.

 What is the best massage for tense shoulders?